Tiernebre/zone-blitz-deprecated/README.md

    - if not prompted, execute the shortcut `Cmd + Shift + P` then type `Dev Containers: Rebuild and Reopen`.
 4. Wait for the container window to finish loading. **This can take a few minutes on your first run as it needs to download any Docker image dependencies.**
 5. Run `make` to serve zone blitz.
 You should start seeing logs and eventually see a prompt for the Java server running.
-6. Navigate to https://localhost a browser of your choice.
+6. **Navigate to https://localhost a browser of your choice**.
 You should now see zone blitz running in development mode.
    - You could also navigate to http:/0.0.0.0:8000 if you wanted to access the server directly without going through the proxy.

 ##### Traefik Proxy Development